kristapsdz/oconfigure/README.md

 ./configure PREFIX=/opt
 ```

+These are set in the generated `Makefile.configure`, which should be
-The following flags are recognised and accepted: `LDADD`, `LDFLAGS`,
+included by the source's `Makefile`.
+The `LDADD`, `LDFLAGS`,
 `CPPFLAGS`, `DESTDIR`, `PREFIX`, `MANDIR`, `LIBDIR`, `BINDIR`,
-`SHAREDIR`, `SBINDIR`, and `INCLUDEDIR`.
-Un-recognised flags are
+`SHAREDIR`, `SBINDIR`, and `INCLUDEDIR` variables are recognised.
-discarded and warned about.
+Anything else is discarded and warned about.

-If you want to use an alternative CC or CFLAGS, specify them as an
+If you want to use an alternative `CC` or `CFLAGS`, specify them as an
 environmental variable.
 If the compiler is not found, **oconfigure**
 will try to locate `clang` and `gcc` before giving up.

 ```
 CC=musl-gcc ./configure
 ```

+# Source developers

 Using **oconfigure** requires some work within your sources to node
 compatibility areas, then some in your build environment: